IraeYuki/ShigekoBot/README.md

 .checkstream .cs|Checks if a user is online on a certain streaming platform.|.cs twitch MyFavStreamer

 .translate .trans|Translates from>to text.
 From the given language to the destination language.|.trans en>fr Hello

+## Xp
+.experience .xp|Shows your xp stats.
+Specify the user to show that user's stats instead.|.xp

+.xpleaderboard .xplb|Shows current server's xp leaderboard.|.xplb

+.xpgleaderboard .xpglb|Shows the global xp leaderboard.|.xpglb

+.clubcreate|Creates a club.
+You must be atleast level 5 Global and not be in the club already.|.clubcreate b1nzy's friends

+.clubicon|Sets the club icon.|.clubicon https://i.imgur.com/htfDMfU.png

+.clubinfo|Shows information about the club.|.clubinfo b1nzy's friends#123

+.clubbans|Shows the list of users who have banned from your club.
+Paginated.
+You must be club owner to use this command.|.clubbans 2

+.clubapps|Shows the list of users who have applied to your club.
+Paginated.
+You must be club owner to use this command.|.clubapps 2

+.clubapply|Apply to join a club.
+You must meet that club's minimum level requirement, and not be on its ban list.|.clubapply b1nzy's friends#123

+.clubaccept|Accept a user who applied to your club.|.clubaccept b1nzy#1337

+.clubleave|Leaves the club you're currently in.|.clubleave

+.clubkick|Kicks the user from the club.
+You must be the club owner.
+They will be able to apply again.|.clubkick b1nzy#1337

+.clubban|Bans the user from the club.
+You must be the club owner.
+They will not be able to apply again.|.clubban b1nzy#1337

+.clubunban|Unbans the previously banned user from the club.
+You must be the club owner.|.clubunban b1nzy#1337

+.clublevelreq|Sets the club required level to apply to join the club.
+You must be club owner.
+You can't set this number below 5.|.clublevelreq 7

+.clubdisband|Disbands the club you're the owner of.
+This action is irreversible.|.clubdisband

+.clublb|Shows club rankings on the specified page.|.clublb 2